 - The purpose of your journey

 It is only possible to apply for a 90-day visa through VFS Global.
-In order to learn more about staying in Finland for an extended period of time, you should get in touch with the embassy.
+To learn more about staying in Finland for an extended period, you should get in touch with the embassy.

-It is up to you to make sure you’re applying for the correct one, so be sure to read through everything carefully before you submit your application.
+It is up to you to make sure you’re applying for the correct one, so read through everything carefully before submitting your application.
 For more information, please visit the VFS Global website.

 Types Of Visa